 - Still have extra space (in case you want to put something else in the compartment)

-We really love that the compartment IS water resistant, so in a worst case scenario if your water (or Gatorade, or Sprite, no judgments) DOES spill, it will not soak any other parts of your bag.
+We really love that the compartment IS water-resistant, so in a worst-case scenario if your water DOES spill, it will not soak any other parts of your bag.

 The material is solid.
 NOT water resistant, but water PROOF.